Skip to main content

 What are the cheapest and most expensive feedback management tools?

 While pricing can vary and change over time, as of my last update, Google Forms is one of the more affordable options as it is free for basic use.
-On the other end of the spectrum, tools like Medallia can be more expensive due to their extensive features and enterprise-level capabilities.
+The cheapest feedback management tools often start with limited free plans or low-cost tiers, but features and integrations are limited.
+The most expensive options, like Qualtrics or Medallia, offer advanced analytics, deep integrations, and support at a higher price.

 Are there any free feedback management tools available?